The Ultimate Guide To Pop Surrealism

 Pop Surrealism Books

-There are several popular pop surrealism books which offer overview histories of lowbrow, including the following:
+There are several popular pop surrealism books which give insight into the history of lowbrow.

 The book is the first of its kind with a comprehensive survey of the Pop Surrealism/Lowbrow art movement.
-The book is fantastic, a few of the artists have written some pieces to explain the rise of this art movement.
+The book is fantastic, and clearly explains the rise of this art movement.